SETT-Centre-Data-and-AI/Pteredactyl/src/pteredactyl_webapp/README.md

 ### Conclusion
 The validation cohort introduced in this study proves to be a highly effective tool for discriminating the performance of open-source cPII redaction models.
 Intentionally exploiting common weaknesses in cNLP token masking systems offers a more rigorous cPII benchmark than many larger datasets provide.

-We invite the open-source community to collaborate to improve the present results and enhance the robustness of cPII redaction methods by building on the work we have begun here [here](https://github.com/SETT-Centre-Data-and-AI/PteRedactyl).
+We invite the open-source community to collaborate to improve the present results and enhance the robustness of cPII redaction methods by building on the work we have begun [here](https://github.com/SETT-Centre-Data-and-AI/PteRedactyl).

 ### References:
 1. Chambon PJ, Wu C, Steinkamp JM, Adleberg J, Cook TS, Langlotz CP.
 Automated deidentification of radiology reports combining transformer and “hide in plain sight” rule-based methods.
 J Am Med Inform Assoc.
 2023 Feb 1;30(2):318–28.